simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 return $baseImage;
 ```

+I just added a few customizations that you can look up in the [documentation](@todo) of the package I created.
+In essence, you just read from the config here to make the class that get's added to the image customizable, and also the name of the `data` attribute.

+The [code](@todo) should be fairly easy to understand now :)

 ## Closing

-Extending and tailoring the Libarary to your needs is fairly straightforward once you got your feed off the ground.

-After all I found the `phpleague/commonmark` package to be well-structured and easy to extend, even if the way to use it is a little confusing at first.
-That might only be a matter of taste though, I know quite a few developers who prefer a more expressive API instead of hidden complexity.
+Extending and tailoring the library to your needs is fairly straightforward once you got your feet off the ground.
+I even found an approach to not only tag on things but to alter the behaviour of the core with the lazy image extension, even if I was a little confused by the API at first.
+That might only be a matter of taste though, I know quite a few developers who prefer a more expressive setup instead of the hidden complexity style Laravel made popular.

-I hope this little exploration helps someone out there trying to extend Laravel's Markdown functionality!
+I hope this little exploration helps someone out there trying to extend Laravel's and therefore the `commonmark` package's functionality!

-# More todo

--